Supporting Your Child When They Struggle at School

 • Bullying may be an issue

-And there may be other factors at play: Perhaps they’re struggling with other pressures at home which affects their concentration at school.
+And there may be other factors at play: perhaps they’re struggling with other pressures at home which affect their concentration at school.

 Please login or register for FREE to continue reading this content.